edoarad/assemblies/README.md

     The sub-package defines the following classes:

     - `Connectome`
-        Abstract class which defines the API which a general connectome should have.
+        defines the API which a general connectome should have.
         This class should be inhereted and implemented.

         ```pycon